pacoispaco/eifogl/UPGRADE_NOTES_FREEGLUT.md

 Using EGLUT requires a static library that handles callbacks for GLUT (FreeGLUT).
 This static library is part of EGLUT and the source code is located here:

 ```
-$EIFOGL/spec/compiler/ise/eglut/c    # C code
+$EIFOGL/eglut/clib      # C code
-$EIFOGL/spec/compiler/ise/eglut/h    # C headers
+$EIFOGL/eglut/include   # C headers
-$EIFOGL/spec/compiler/ise/eglut/lib  # This is were the static library is put when compiled
 ```

-To compile the libeglut.a library go to the directory 'eifogl/spec/compiler/ise/eglut' and run:
+To compile the libeglut.a library go to the directory 'eifogl/eglut/clib' and run:

 ```
 $ make